jf-swain/birdoffice-ecommerce/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

+## Live

+production has been done [here](http://birdoffice-ecommerce.swain-creative.com/) in order to facilitate your review

 ### Installing

 Cloning the repo or download it